AljoschaMeyer/image-dither/README.md

 The number of channels per pixel stored in the buffer.
 Defaults to 4.

 ##### diffusionFactor
 The diffused error is multiplied with this factor before being added.
-Defaults to 1.
+Defaults to 0.9, which looks better most of the time.

 ##### clip(buffer, index)
 This is called after setting the channel-values for a pixel in the error buffer, and can be used to e.g. clip values to fit into the color space dimensions. `buffer[index]` is the value for the first channel, `buffer[index+1]` for the second channel, and so on.
 Does nothing by default.